Mathew-Roberts/dot-files/README.md

      python = { "mypy" },
 }
 ~~~
-The directory structure is highly modularised, where each *plugin is self contained in its own lua file; I believe that this makes for a more manageable and more maintainable repo.
+1.1 Nvim file structure - The directory structure is highly modularised, where each *plugin is self contained in its own lua file; I believe that this makes for a more manageable and more maintainable repo.
 I have split the plugins up into what I deem to be *required* and *additional*.
 I would recommend spending some time understanding the plugins in *required* first before moving to *additional*.
 Happy Neovim-ing!